alpha1256/File-Generator/README.md

 # File-Generator
-This program can generate HTML files and C++ header files I might add more options
+This program can generate HTML files, JAVA files and C++ header files I might add more options